Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Abstract

 \section{Abstract}

-We investigated the pressure-driven flow in curved channels at low aspect ratio, the latter being the ratio between the channel height (along the axial direction) and width (along the radial direction).
-The dynamics was studied numerically, as a function of the characteristic Dean number, $\mathrm{De}=\mathrm{Re}\sqrt{\delta}$, by varying independently the Reynolds number $\mathrm{Re}$ and the curvature ratio $\delta$, the ratio between the hydraulic diameter and the radius of curvature.
-We considered the flow within a wide range of dimensionless numbers: $\mathrm{De}\lesssim200$ and $0.005\leq\delta\leq0.15$.
-For $\mathrm{De}\lesssim 100$, the flow remained stable in time, whereas at larger Dean numbers, the flow was stable while traveling several turns before transient structures developed.
-While investigating the flow features in the stable regime, only one pair of counter-rotating vortices was observed.
-At small $\mathrm{De}$ and large $\delta$, the peak of the streamwise velocity and the center of the vortices were located near the inner channel wall.
-They both shifted toward the outer wall as $\mathrm{De}$ was increased and/or $\delta$ was decreased.
-This phenomenon is expected to have considerable impact on the interpretation of the transport of dispersed phase in multiphase flows in curved channels.
-Based on a dimensional analysis, the primary and secondary flow profiles, the friction coefficient of the flow as well as the flow development angle were all rationalized in terms of both $\mathrm{Re}$ and $\delta$.
+The pressure-driven flow is numerically investigated in curved channels at low aspect ratio, where centrifugal forces act along the largest dimension.
+The dynamics is studied numerically, as a function of the characteristic Dean number, $\mathrm{De}=\mathrm{Re}\sqrt{\delta}$, by varying independently the Reynolds number $\mathrm{Re}$ and the curvature ratio $\delta$, the ratio between the hydraulic diameter and the radius of curvature.
+A wide range of dimensionless numbers is considered; $\mathrm{De}\lesssim200$ and $0.005\leq\delta\leq0.15$.
+For $\mathrm{De}\lesssim 100$, the flow remains steady, whereas at larger Dean numbers, the flow is stable for several turns before transient structures developed.
+While investigating the flow features in the stable regime, only one pair of counter-rotating vortices is observed.
+At small $\mathrm{De}$ and large $\delta$, the peak of the streamwise velocity and the center of the vortices are located near the inner channel wall.
+They both shift toward the outer wall as $\mathrm{De}$ is increased and/or $\delta$ is decreased, a feature that is expected to affect the transport of particles in curved channels.
+A scaling law for the secondary flow is formulated from dimensional analysis, rather than relying on empirical correlations.
+The friction coefficient of the flow as well as the development angle are also rationalized in terms of both $\mathrm{Re}$ and $\delta$.